normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 - Get Facebook photo URL on login.
 (Issue #83)
 - Store Facebook Photo URL in `Profile` object.
 (Issue #85)

+Demo Tasks:

+1. Click on the `Profile` navigation link.
+2. Look at Profile page.
+3. Click on the `Delete User` link for current User.
+4. Log out.
+5. Log back in.
+6. Click on the `Admin` navigation link.
+7. Look at AdminPage.

 ### **As a Facebook user, I want to Like this app so I can share with my friends.**

 Priority: 3